A cappella Council

 Purpose: To support the national and international Amnesty International organizations in their goals of working for the release of all "prisoners of conscience;" ending torture, including the death penalty worldwide; and promoting human rights awareness in the community.

-Description: WMAS meets weekly to watch Japanese animation and through it gain a greater understanding of Japanese language and culture.
+Purpose: WMAS meets weekly to watch Japanese animation and through it gain a greater understanding of Japanese language and culture.
 They also engage in translation of Japanese texts.

 Purpose: To further undergraduates' interest in anthropology and enrich their experience in the discipline-- both in the classroom and in the field.